How to Heal a Broken Heart:19 Ways

 Heartbreak isn’t just about romantic breakups—it comes in many forms, each carrying its own kind of pain.
 Understanding these different types can help you process your emotions and heal in a way that suits your situation.

-If you’re wondering how to heal from heartbreak naturally, recognizing what you’re going through is the first step toward recovery.
+If you’re wondering how to heal a broken heart naturally, recognizing what you’re going through is the first step toward recovery.

 1. Romantic heartbreak